-If you’re strapped for time, then this 10-minute workout will give you the benefits of a longer workout but only take a fraction of the time.
+If you’re strapped for time and you’re stuck at home, then this 10-minute workout will give you the benefits of a longer workout but only take a fraction of the time.
 Perfect for those who want to get their exercise done first thing in the morning, but can’t squeeze in an hour of exercise before breakfast.

 None!
 All you need for these 5 exercises is you!